8.2 Unexpected Child Deaths

 Chronic illness, disability and life limiting conditions account for a large proportion of child deaths.
 Whilst it is to be expected that children with life limiting or life threatening conditions (LL/LT conditions) will die prematurely young, it is not always easy to predict when, or in what manner they will die.
 Professionals responding to the death of a child with a LL/LT condition should ensure that their response to these families is appropriate and supportive, does not cause any unnecessary distress at a time when they are dealing with the tragic but anticipated, natural death of their child, and that their child's expected death can be dignified and peaceful.
 End of life care plans may be in place and therefore families, where appropriate, should be supported, to choose where their child's body is cared for after death for example a children's hospice.
 The lives of children with LL/LT conditions are as valued and important as those of any other children, and hence the unexpected, death of a child with LL/LT conditions should be managed as for any other unexpected death so as to determine the cause of death and any contributory factors.
 This is both out of respect for the child and family, and to fulfil any statutory requirements.

 This should include consideration of whether the child's body should be transferred to a hospital or hospice, and whether any investigations or inquiries are required.
 Where an end of life plan has been agreed by the end of life care team and is in place, this should be followed unless there are pressing reasons not to do so.
 For example, the Coroner decides where the child's body may be taken and this decision may be different to what was set out in the family's prepared plan.
-The presence of a Community Children's Nurse on call as part of the Rapid Response team could facilitate the process of communication and fact-finding.

 Children who die at home or in a hospice or other setting in which thy have been in receipt of planned end of life care will not normally be considered to have died unexpectedly, and therefore should not usually be moved to a Hospital Emergency Department.
 Parents whose children die at home in such circumstances may wish their child to remain at home, or to be taken to a hospice cool room.
 This death will be subject to local Coronial guidelines if the doctor is unable to issue a Medical Certificate of the Cause of Death.